 For the cream topping:

-- Whip the cold cream with the sugar in a large bowl until it's thick and almost firm peaks form.
-Be careful at the end, when it's very thick, not to overbeat it because as it might curdle.
+- In a large bowl, whip 1 ⅓ cups heavy cream, cold, with 6 tablespoons powdered sugar until it's thick and almost firm peaks form.
+Be careful at the end, when it's very thick, not to overbeat it, as it might curdle.

 - Using a spatula apply to the top of the cake and refrigerate until 20 minutes before you plan to serve it.